 The Brand Backgrounds

 Sophia Tolli is part of the Mon Cheri Bridals family, a New Jersey-based bridal house with decades of manufacturing experience.
 Mon Cheri produces several lines across the bridal and formal market; Sophia Tolli specifically is the romantic, figure-conscious label in the portfolio.
 The New Jersey manufacturing connection means the brand is well-represented at boutiques throughout the northeast, and White Rose Bridal has stocked the line since the boutique opened.
-Sophia Tolli gowns typically run from $900 to $1,800 before alterations.
+Sophia Tolli gowns at White Rose Bridal run from $1,200 to $2,600 before alterations.

 Silhouettes: Side by Side